young black female veteran with chronic fatigue syndrome laying on her couch during the day looking tired

 Can you get disability for chronic fatigue syndrome?

-If you are suffering from chronic fatigue syndrome as a result of your military service, you will likely be able to get VA disability benefits.
+If you’re suffering from chronic fatigue syndrome due to your military service, you likely qualify for VA disability benefits.
 You will need to prove your diagnosis and that the CFS is service-related before you can start receiving benefits.

 Can chronic fatigue syndrome be secondary to PTSD?